 The upstream part of the APP industry is a variety of APP development talents, mainly including product managers, UI designers, background program developers, software testers and other types, providing excellent technical support for the design and development of APP.
 The midstream part is an APP development company or team, that is, recruiting excellent upstream talent resources to form a development team, and conducting a series of production processes such as product research, interaction design, UI design, database development, algorithm design, and final testing to ensure the feasibility of product promotion.
 The downstream part of the industry chain is the vast number of user groups that use APP services.

 In the APP industry chain, the company is in the middle of the industry chain and belongs to the APP development company.
-SleepOnTime APP is a sleep supervision APP application developed by the company, which is open to downstream user groups by landing in the third-party application market and major app store channels for users to download and 使用 SleepOnTime's excellent service.
+SleepOnTime APP is a sleep supervision APP application developed by the company, which is open to downstream user groups by landing in the third-party application market and major app store channels for users to download and enjoy SleepOnTime's excellent service.

 Market pain points